maitrix-org/llm-reasoners/README.md

 ![logo](images/image.png#pic_center)
+---

-LLM Reasoners is a toolkit to support advanced reasoning with LLMs, especially tree-structured reasoning (e.g., [RAP](https://arxiv.org/abs/2305.14992), [ToT](https://arxiv.org/abs/2305.10601), [Guided Decoding](https://arxiv.org/abs/2305.00633), etc.).
+LLM Reasoners is a library to support advanced reasoning with LLMs, especially tree-structured reasoning (e.g., [RAP](https://arxiv.org/abs/2305.14992), [ToT](https://arxiv.org/abs/2305.10601), [Guided Decoding](https://arxiv.org/abs/2305.00633), etc.).
 With Reasoners, it's easy to apply state-of-the-art LLMs (Open-sourced models or OpenAI API) to any problems you want to solve with any reasoning algorithms.
 The reasoning tree can be visualized with a line of code.

 ## Why Reasoners?
 - **Unified Formulation**: We regard reasoning problems as decision making problems with certian action/state definitions.
 This formulation covers most popular reasoning algorithms and enable a unified interface for all of them.
 Users only need to define the state transition and some search configurations to work on a new domain.